-Additional observations were made to determine if finer details of foraging behaviour (i.e. pecking and movement while feeding) may have changed in consort with habitat loss.
+Additional observations were made to determine if finer details of foraging behaviour (i.e., pecking and movement while feeding) may have changed in consort with habitat loss.
 Observations prior to 1999 were collected in real time, but in 1999 and 2000 geese were videotaped and data was extracted from the films after the field season.
-Observations of an individual began when it assumed a head-down posture and took its first peck and ended either at the end of 10 minutes, when the bird stopped foraging, when the bird went out of visual range, or if a disturbance occurred (e.g. a polar bear (Ursus maritimus) walking into the area).
-Total observation time, number of steps taken while feeding (standardized to steps per minute) and the number of pecks taken in 10 seconds were recorded.
-Ancillary studies indicated that number of steps taken while feeding and pecking rates estimated from real time observations and normal speed playback of filmed behaviours did not differ.
+Observations of an individual began when it assumed a head-down posture and took its first peck and ended either at the end of 10 min, when the bird stopped foraging, when the bird went out of visual range, or when a disturbance occurred [e.g., a polar bear (Ursus maritimus) walked into the area].
+Total observation time, number of steps taken while feeding (standardized to steps per minute), and the number of pecks taken in 10 s were recorded.
+Ancillary studies indicated that number of steps taken while feeding and pecking rates estimated from real-time observations did not differ from those estimated using normal-speed playback of filmed behaviours.
 As in the time budget evaluation, gosling age classes were assigned to observations of the geese to adjust for differences in annual mean hatch dates.

-Data for adults were available from 1985, 1999 and 2000 and gosling ages classes 2 to 4.
+Data for adults were available from 1985, 1999, and 2000 and gosling age classes 2 to 4.
 Preliminary analyses showed no difference in pecking or step rates between females or males in 1999 and 2000, and those data were pooled into a "recent" year class with data from 1985 representing a "past" year class.
 For the same reasons noted above, the behaviours of females and males were evaluated separately.
-Data for goslings were available from 1984, 1985, 1988, 1989, 1999 and 2000 and gosling age classes 3 and 4.
-Preliminary analyses showed no significant difference in pecking or step rates among the 4 early years or the 2 late years and data were pooled within each to form "past" and "recent" year classes.
+Data for goslings were available from 1984, 1985, 1988, 1989, 1999, and 2000 and gosling age classes 3 and 4.
+Preliminary analyses showed no significant difference in pecking or step rates among the four early years or the two late years and data were pooled within each to form "past" and "recent" year classes.